Analytical Methods in Physics: Linear Partial Differential Equations (PDEs)

 The $t_r$ is called retarded time.
 With $c=1$, the time it takes for a signal traveling at unit speed to travel from $\vec{x}'$ to $\vec{x}$ is $|\vec{x}-\vec{x}'|$, and so at time $t$, what the observer detects at $(t,\vec{x})$ is what the source produced at time $t-|\vec{x}-\vec{x}'|$.

-{\it Far zone} \qquad Let us center the coordinate system so that $\vec{x}=\vec{x}'=\vec{0}$ lies within the body of the source $J$ itself.
-When the observer is located at very large distances from the source compared to the latter's characteristic size, we may approximate $|\vec{x}-\vec{x}'| \approx |\vec{x}|$.
-This leads us from eq. \eqref{ScalarWaveEquation_Solution_4D} to the following leading order far zone scalar solution
+{\it Far Zone \& Non-Relativistic Source} \qquad Let us center the coordinate system so that $\vec{x}=\vec{x}'=\vec{0}$ lies within the body of the source $J$ itself.
+When the observer is located at very large distances from the source compared to the latter's characteristic size, we may approximate